Dragorn421/io_export_objex/objex_spec.md

 the `f` directive now supports an optional `vc` parameter
 - e.g. `f v/vt/vn/vc`
-- note: it`s possible for certain vertices of a triangle to use colors and certain vertices to use shading, with the result being interpolated in-game (N64-specific)
+- note: it's possible for certain vertices of a triangle to use colors and certain vertices to use shading, with the result being interpolated in-game (N64-specific)